 A deliberate, steady approach to training can help bring new hires up-to-speed efficiently.

 Training employees takes time – particularly if they have no prior experience with farm tasks.
 However, human resource and safety experts say a deliberate, steady approach to training can help bring new hires up-to-speed efficiently and effectively while protecting a farm business.

-Marcel Hacault, executive director for the Canadian Agriculture Safety Association (CASA), says standard hiring practices involve matching skill sets to the necessities of a job.
+Marcel Hacault, retired executive director for the Canadian Agriculture Safety Association (CASA), says standard hiring practices involve matching skill sets to the necessities of a job.
 But in cases where those skill sets are not specifically available, he reiterates the importance of patience in training, and not assuming new employees know how to complete tasks.

 That means making every attempt to take enough time to effectively communicate how a job should be done and include verbal instructions and supervised hands-on experience.
 Employees should also be made aware of any hazards, preparedness and prevention.

 “Have them sign-off that they’ve completed the training,” Hacault says.
 CASA’s FarmSafe Plan includes full details for developing a farm safety plan, as well as a sample farm contractor safety responsibility checklist.

 Additional training via external resources is another option.
 Examples include:

 Daily farm safety YouTube videos by American-based Progressive Agriculture Safety Days